george2giga/PocketBaseCore/README.md

 # PocketBaseCore

-A .NET Standard 2.0 wrapper for the PocketBase API.
+A .NET Core and Standard 2.0 wrapper for the PocketBase API.

 ## Installation